siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_plugin.cc:mtapi_c_plugin_task_do_start}

-This call will lead to the invocation of the `plugin_task_start` callback function, where the plugin implementor is responsible for bringing the task to execution.
+This call will lead to the invocation of the `plugin_task_start` callback function, where the plugin implementer is responsible for bringing the task to execution.

 #### Network